primate-2016/sb/readme.md

 * automate model training so that if a prediciton for a given stock is not a 'buy' it gets data for and trains a new model for a different symbol (which I can trade)
     * whole process is only about 15 mins so if this is done overnight there is a decent time window for training models for multiple stocks
 * validate which stocks are available from Alpha Vantage - e.g. is FTSE etc. data there - less restrictive to trade FTSE than e.g. NASDAQ from the UK
-* identify broker to trade at (see assumptions) & select a trading account
+* identify broker to trade at (see assumptions) & open a trading account
-    * determine which stocks can be traded and select data for only those symbols
+    * determine which stocks can be traded via that broker and select data for only those symbols - feed into automation, see above

 # build dataset from various things: